 - Support: [SE, marketing, CS, etc.]

-Before you hit publish, read the job description and ask yourself:
+Before you hit publish, read the job description and ask yourself each question below.
+If the answer is "no" to any of them, fix it first.

 - Can a strong candidate tell who the buyer is?